Join our Undergraduate Open Days

 We have dedicated wellbeing officers who provide professional support, advice and guidance to students across a range of issues.
 They can meet with you to discuss extensions, disabilities, reasonable adjustments, extenuating circumstances, or talk through any problems you might be experiencing, and help you access wider support on campus and beyond.

 Our Academic Skills Centre also offers you support with your learning.
-The centre is a place where you can develop your mathematical, academic writing and general academic skills.
-It is the centre's aim to help you to become a more effective and independent learner through the use of a range of high-quality and appropriate learning support services.
+The Centre is a place where you can develop your mathematical, academic writing, and general academic skills.
+It is the Centre's aim to help you to become a more effective and independent learner through the use of a range of high-quality and appropriate learning support services.
 These range from drop-in sessions to workshops on a range of topics including note-taking, reading, writing and presentation skills.

 Contact hours

 For all undergraduate modules students attend 1 lecture and 1 seminar per week.
-In total, this will comprise 20 hours of lectures and 20 hours of seminars for each module during the course of the year.

 Internships and work experience